simula/SoccerSum/README.md

 }
 </code></pre>

-Additionally, if you use this software in your research, please cite it using the metadata from the `CITATION.cff` file provided in the root directory of this repository.
+You can refer to the `CITATION.cff` file provided in the root directory if you use the software in this repository.